 Lymphedema and chronic venous insufficiency are costly and lifelong conditions with debilitating physical and psychological impacts on patients.
-We estimate the addressable market opportunity for our solutions treating lymphedema and chronic venous insufficiency in the United States to be in excess of \$4 billion.
 We estimate that more than five million people in the United States are living with lymphedema.
-Based on an analysis of claims data commissioned by us, we estimate that there were approximately 820,000 patients diagnosed with lymphedema during the 12 months ended December 31, 2015.
-Based on a similar analysis of claims data commissioned by us, we estimate that more than one million patients were diagnosed with lymphedema during the 12 months ended June 30, 2017.
-This represents a 22% increase in the number of patients diagnosed with lymphedema over the 18-month period from December 31, 2015 to June 30, 2017.
-We estimate that the addressable market opportunity for our Flexitouch system is approximately \$4 billion in the United States, which is based on the number of patients diagnosed with lymphedema and our average selling price per device.
+Based on an analysis of claims data commissioned by us, we estimated that approximately 1.1 million patients were diagnosed with lymphedema during the 12 months ended December 31, 2018.
+Based on a similar analysis of claims data commissioned by us, we estimated that there were approximately 700,000 patients diagnosed with lymphedema during the 12 months ended June 30, 2014.
+This represents a 10.6% average annual increase in the number of patients diagnosed with lymphedema over the period from June 30, 2014 to December 31, 2018.
+We estimate that the addressable market opportunity for our Flexitouch system exceeds \$4.2 billion in the United States, which is based on the number of patients diagnosed with lymphedema and our average selling price per device.